 Text proposed to be deleted is displayed in strikeout type.

 § 15476.
-Advance Contribution Discounts.
+Advanced Contribution Discounts.

 The Board of Trustees of a group self-insurer using a contribution plan shall not authorize discounts to any member.
+Additionally, if any factors reflecting loss histories, such as experience modification calculations, are utilized to modify group self-insurer or individual member contributions, the contributions for the funding of the group self-insurer’s program year[s] shall be no less than the funding required under Section 15484(e).

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 3700, 3701 and 3702.10, Labor Code.